Someone Else’s Information on My Credit Report

 If it is ONLY a wrong name, you can submit a dispute.
 You may want to include the incorrect information you want to be corrected, an explanation of why it’s wrong,

-Credit report errors like having someone else's information on your credit are one of the worst type of credit errors.
-If you have another consumer's information appearing in your credit you've lost control.
+Credit report errors like having someone else’s information on your credit report are one of the worst types of credit errors.
+If you have another consumer’s information appearing on your credit report, you’ve lost control.
+These mixed file cases can lead to a mixed credit report or mixed credit reports, which may cause credit denials, more debt, high credit utilization, and inaccurate credit histories.

-Items you may find what looks like a fraudulent account or ID theft on your account when it's really someone else's personal details, student loans, auto loan, car insurance, home loan, credit card debt, checking accounts, saving accounts, credit card, personal loan, and auto insurance.
+Items you may find that look like a fraudulent account or ID theft on your account when it’s really someone else’s personal details, student loans, auto loans, car insurance, home loans, credit card debt, checking accounts, savings accounts, credit cards, personal loans, and auto insurance.
 The results when you apply for credit can be bad credit, wrong information, late payments, debt collection, and collection accounts.

 You don’t want a credit repair company to dispute errors when you being comingled with someone else’s info that is appearing in your credit.
 It’s impossible to fix your credit or start improving your credit when you can’t control what’s going on.
 No matter if you constantly review your credit report for errors, building credit or improving credit is not within your hands.